 About the East End

-For Rochester residents the East End mean fun.
-At the Eastman School of Music you get almost daily doses of world-class live music, much of it free.
+For Rochester residents the East End means fun.
+At the Eastman School of Music, you get almost daily doses of world-class live music, much of it free.
 The Little Theatre offers five screens of independent and foreign films..
 The area also enjoys a 24/7 living environment with a wealth of new apartments, townhouses, and loft-style units.

 The future of the East End is bright.
 Multiple residential developments promise to accelerate the growth of this truly 24/7 downtown neighborhood.
 These include the adaptive reuse of existing buildings as well as plans for new apartments and townhouses.

 - The Rochester International Jazz Festival is hosted in the heart of the East End every year.
 More than 175,000 people attend to see world class musicians during a week of non-stop music!

 - Looking for some entertainment?
 The Eastman Theater and Little Theater are local favorites!

 - Visit the East End Website to find restaurant, bars, entertainment and more!